NatashaStojanova/quiz-app/README.md

-### Additional Notes

-- Hard to understand or complex areas in the codebase include short comments explaining the logic.

 ### Functional Components

 - The app uses only functional components for consistency, except for the `ErrorBoundary` component (React currently does not have a clean way to implement an error boundary using functional components and class component was used for this specific case.)